davidyoum/jackpot/README.md

 # Slot Machine

-just a simple slot machine code in Python3
+Just a simple slot machine code in Python3.
+Has a balance feature and redo feature.